MarcusNotheis/dkomsv-2020-ui5-webcomponents-template/README.md

 As an alternative, you can also clone this repository or download it as zip file.
 ![](./docs/CloneOrDownload.png?raw=true "Clone or Download")

-In case you don't want do use that skelton, you can also start from scratch:
+In case you don't want do use that skeleton, you can also start from scratch:
 ```sh
 npx create-react-app smart-store-app --template @ui5/webcomponents-react
 cd smart-store-app